ModyQyW/vuecli-muse-admin-template/README.md

 yarn lint
 ```

-**Attention**: I import material-design-icons in [index.html](./public/index.html) for now, cause using npm or yarn always leads to a error.
+**Attention**: I import material-design-icons in [index.html](./public/index.html) for now, cause using npm or yarn always leads to a error in China.

 if you want to use npm or yarn to install material-design-icons, follow the steps below.